 Your online training and LMS aren’t static.
-You’ll add new courses to your catalogue, maintain existing courses and manage learner cohorts.
+You’ll add new online courses to your catalog, maintain existing course material and manage learner cohorts.

 To be competitive and maximize your authoring and LMS products’ return on investment, you must do these things as efficiently as possible.
 When assessing authoring and LMS products, consider how simple it is to initially set things up and how easy it will be to make changes and manage them in the long-term.

 Some authoring tools and LMS vendors have particularly tight integration and offer attractive features that less well-matched third-party products can’t.
 For example, the Elucidat’s online training software offers a single-click publish to Docebo LMS for a streamlined and painless content upload process.